Frequently Asked Questions

 4. How do I find a publisher?
 How do I submit a manuscript?

-If you believe your project is ready for submission, research publishers in your genre to determine which are accepting submissions and which, if you’re sans agent, accept “unagented” or “unsolicited” submissions.
+If you’re interested in traditional publishing (the only type in which I have experience), and you believe your project is complete, error-free, and ready for submission, research publishers in your genre to determine which are accepting submissions and which, if you don’t have an agent, accept “unagented” or “unsolicited” submissions.

 Once you’ve identified appropriate publishers, research their submission guidelines and follow them to the letter.
-Skipping or ignoring rules won’t help your work stand out–it will just Check out blogs on publishing and agenting if you need more information.
+Skipping or ignoring rules won’t help your work stand out; publishers are looking for professionals.

 5. How do you write your novels?

 I’ve started a series on my blog describing my writing process from beginning to end.
-You can now read Part I (Brainstorming), Part II (Outlining), and Part III (Completing the Manuscript).
-Coming soon: Part IV (Editing).
-You can also read a post on how I started writing.
+You can now read Part I (Brainstorming), Part II (Outlining) (Also here), Part III (Completing the Manuscript), and Part IV (Editing).
+You can read about how I plot my novels here.

 6. Do you write everyday?

-I currently write two to three novels per year.
-(The rest of the time I’m editing, marketing, etc.) When I’m writing, I typically use a per-day word count goal–typically between 500 and 1,500 words, depending on how close I am to my deadline.
+When I’m writing, I typically use a per-day word count goal–typically between 500 and 1,500 words for weekdays, 3,000 words per day for weekends–depending on how close I am to my deadline.

 Questions about the Web site